-The connection from empirical experience to professional practice is established when students visit and observe the construction of such projects in the first module of their materials studies, and is cemented when they come full circuit to constructing a building of their own design.
-In this way, gradually and incrementally, the lessons of native technologies and their appropriateness to the circumstances of this region are brought to students as fundamental precepts for design rather than as visual pastiche to be applied at the end of the design process.
-It is our intention to reinforce the objective nature of material implementation, ensuring both physical and cultural authenticity.
-Culture and tradition can be honored through construction logic that resonates with a specific region/environment: thus suggesting what to make of material.
+The connection from empirical experience to professional practice is established when students visit and observe the construction of such projects in the first module of their materials studies, and is cemented when they come full circuit to constructing a building of their own design and commissioning the fabrication of an element that is a part of a building of their own design.
+In this way, gradually and incrementally, they achieve unity of material, construction, and form.
+It is our intention to reinforce the objective nature of material implementation, ensuring physical, cultural, and ethical authenticity.